Veo Robotics raises $12 million for its vision of a harmonious human-robot workplace

 Featured Image: Bryce Durbin

 There’s no denying that manufacturing is on the cusp of a robot revolution.
 China alone plans to be able to manufacture 100,000 robots annually by 2020.
 The country already occupies the pole position in the robotics race.
-It’s home to more industrial robots than any other country and is continuing to lap what’s a $30 billion market (ahead of South Korea, Japan, and the U.S.).
+It’s home to more industrial robots than any other country and is continuing to lap what’s a $30 billion market (ahead of South Korea, Japan and the U.S.).

 China is also a market where Veo has yet to plant a flag, according to Sobalvarro.
 “We spend a fair bit of time in Europe, and, of course, in the U.S. We work with Japanese manufacturers in the U.S. as well… we do not, so far, have any partnerships in China,” he said.